mxstbr/mxstbr.com/pages/thoughts/prisma.md

 export const meta = {
   published: false,
   publishedAt: '2019-01-17',
-  title: 'Prisma',
+  title: 'Prisma Is Awesome',
   summary: ''
 }

-Another reason why we chose RethinkDB is the Node.js driver, which has a beautiful query API.
+We chose RethinkDB as our main datastore for Spectrum (and [regretted it](/thoughts/tech-choice-regrets-at-spectrum)).
+One of the reasons was the Node.js driver, which has a beautiful query API.
 For example, check out this query which loads a paginated list of the threads posted by a user:

 ```JS
 const getThreadsByUser = (id, skip, limit) => {